edljk/PoincareDisk/README.md

 # PoincareDisk

 Some simple functions in julia to play with Poincaré Hyperbolic disk: geodesics, perpendicular, hyperbolic metric, etc.
-For instance, the function `hexagonn𝔻` provides the vertices of a perpendicular hexagon of alternate given side lengths (which is unique up to an isometry of 𝔻)
+For instance, the function `hexagon𝔻` provides the vertices of a perpendicular hexagon of alternate given side lengths (which is unique up to an isometry of 𝔻)

 ![hexagon_regular](https://user-images.githubusercontent.com/14992507/191103315-32ab1872-8d9b-4f84-82d5-00e764e389f9.png)